 Siempre Amigos (Always Friends): social and environmental responsibility program – The impact of tourism and development has created economic and environmental challenges for the locals of this beach community.
 Our groups have helped in preserving beaches, painting and restoring local homes for underprivileged residents, sprucing up the community center and renovating a local classroom – all going a long way towards improving this community’s quality of life.
 Enjoy a day at a school interacting with local children and practicing your Spanish.

 HIGHLIGHTS BEYOND THE CLASSROOM

-CENTRAL VALLEY – Whitewater raft the thrilling Pacuare River and experiment with the local cuisine in cooking class
+CENTRAL VALLEY – Whitewater raft the thrilling Pacuare River and taste the flavors of local cuisine in an authentic cooking class

 Included In Your Tuition!